philpennock/homebrew-doctools/README.md

 suspect will involve dealing with miscellaneous protocols in various ways.

 * Exim tools:
   + `sdop`: Typesetting tool to convert a subset of DocBook XML to PostScript
   + `xfpt`: Convert xfpt markup into DocBook XML
+  + You will also need `ghostscript` from homebrew-core, for the `ps2pdf` command

 How do I install these formulae?